 Christ Church Cathedral is a parish of medium size with about 200 attending on a normal Sunday.
 The congregation is a community gathered from all over Nelson City and Richmond.

-Current paid staff include the Dean, a part-time Children’s Ministry worker, a part-time Office Administrator who works mornings from Monday to Friday, and a part-time Parish Nurse.
+Current paid staff include the Dean, a part-time Children’s Ministry worker and a part-time Office Administrator who works mornings from Monday to Friday.
 We also have eleven Cathedral Clergy who play a significant role in the cathedral.

 The principal parish service is the Sunday 10.00am Choral Eucharist which usually follows a New Zealand Prayer Book service.
 This service would typically have 85-140 communicants.